aschmiedeke/gbtdocs/docs/source/how-tos/index.rst

-.. button-link:: quick_guides/HI_single-pointing.html
+..  .. button-link:: quick_guides/HI_single-pointing.html
-    :color: primary
+..        :color: primary
-    :tooltip: Practical steps to obtain a single-pointing HI spectrum using either position-switching or frequency-switching.
+..        :tooltip: Practical steps to obtain a single-pointing HI spectrum using either position-switching or frequency-switching.
+..
+..
 How to observe an HI spectrum and process it?

-.. button-link:: quick_guides/C-band_Mueller_matrix.html
-    :color: primary
-    :tooltip: Practical steps to obtain a Mueller matrix using spider scans.

-    How to derive a Mueller matrix?